 What should we read when?

-Weekly breakdowns will be posted soon.
+Weekly breakdowns can be found here.
 Don’t worry if you get behind (I do every year!).
 Just don’t read ahead.

 Are there lesson plans?